Outdoor Space

 The Blackdown Hills AONB

-Flowing across the borders of both Somerset and Devon, the Blackdown Hills AONB covers an area of 370 square kilometres.
+Flowing across the borders of both Somerset and Devon, the Blackdown Hills National Landscape covers an area of 370 square kilometres.
 Home to gorgeous landscapes brushed with the rise and fall of hills and the leafy pinnacles of innumerous trees, its natural aesthetics are reason enough to visit.
 Yet amongst this bucolic paradise lies enough activities and attractions to keep nature-lovers, history-enthusiasts and pursuers of all things outdoors returning time after time.

 A place that is internationally recognised for its beautiful scenery, a natural way to start exploring the Blackdown Hills is on foot (or bike or hoof).
 Starting with easy walks like the 2-mile Stockland to Umborne Brook walk and the 3-mile Hemyock to Owleycombe circular route, and progressing all the way to hardcore treks like the 20-mile Dunkeswell and Sheldon and the 22-mile Hemyock to Sheldon walks, amblers of all ages and abilities will be able to stretch their legs and blow away the cobwebs with a huge variety of walks and rides.